 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how cetuximab works.
-Tell your doctor if you are using cisplatin.
+Tell your doctor if you are receiving cisplatin or radiation treatment.

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use an effective form of birth control during treatment with this medicine and for 2 months after the last dose.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
+Use an effective form of birth control during treatment with this medicine and for at least 2 months after the last dose.

-- Do not breastfeed during treatment with this medicine and for 2 months after your last dose.
+- Do not breastfeed during treatment and for at least 2 months after the last dose.

 - Tell your doctor if you have heart or blood vessel disease, heart failure, heart rhythm problems, lung disease, or a history of tick bites or red meat allergy.